barn2plugins/posts-data-table/readme.txt

 == Screenshots ==

 1. Searching and sorting a posts table.
-2. Create sortable and filterable tables!
-You can choose the columns, and visitors can quickly access posts.
+2. Choose your columns so users can quickly access post information.
-3. An example of a search on a post table.
-Visitors can add their chosen search term, and reset when done.
+3. An example search for the word "table" - results are displayed instantly.
-4. Prevent table rows from wrapping onto multiple lines, instead letting the user expand a row for extra information (as shown here).
+4. Sort by any column - this example shows a table sorted by Content.
-5. Your visitors can sort columns to find what they're looking for.
-This example shows a Post Table sorted by Content.
+5. Prevent rows wrapping onto multiple lines - users can expand a row for extra information.
 6. The settings page.
 7. Upgrade to Posts Table Pro for premium features including custom post types, custom fields, multimedia embeds, and much more.